elkrojo/conjure/README.md

 **Edit Track Page** - by clicking the edit track button on the tracklist  users can update information relative to the selected track.
 Users can also delete an entry from this location.
-Genre style list is generated dependant on genre selected.
+Selection options for style are generated dependant on genre selected.

 ![Edit Track](https://raw.githubusercontent.com/elkrojo/conjure/master/static/images/docu/edit-track-page.png "Edit Track")

 **Genre Filter** - presents the user with a choice of broad genre categories.
 Upon clicking a genre category option, the user is presented with a genre style menu relative to each genre.
+The genre categories are the same genre categories found in [Discogs](https://www.discogs.com/).
+The selectable style categories are the top 10 most featured styles per genre in Discogs.

 ![Genre Filter](https://raw.githubusercontent.com/elkrojo/conjure/master/static/images/docu/genre-filter.png "Genre Filter")
 ![Style Filter](https://raw.githubusercontent.com/elkrojo/conjure/master/static/images/docu/style-filter.png "Style Filter")

 **Mood Filter** - allows users to filter songs based on their current mood.
+The mood categories are based on acoustical analysis research conducted by Michael Nuzzolo.
+For more informration: [Music Mood Classification](https://sites.tufts.edu/eeseniordesignhandbook/2015/music-mood-classification/)

 ![Mood Filter](https://raw.githubusercontent.com/elkrojo/conjure/master/static/images/docu/mood-filter.png "Mood Filter")